 This can certainly be seen in 200 George Street, one of Australia’s newest and most advanced sustainable developments.
 FJMT designed the 37-storey building, including their desired intention for the podium and awning: an open glass lobby to extend the public domain through the ground level of the building, and folded awning profiles that reach out to the street to create a sense of warmth and invitation while giving generous shade and protection.

 In collaboration with FJMT, AR-MA developed the fabrication details and drawings of the FJMT designed system*.
 They tested various fabrication processes with timber and glass options, and developed a fully parametric, three-dimensional digital model with the correct geometry, location, and material type of each building component.
 They used marine-grade hoop-pine plywood, glued laminated timber and glass panels shaped for frameless installation, and since the majority of components were geometrically unique, AR-MA provided a roadmap, of sorts, for installing the 10,000 plus panels and components.

 The result is a glass lobby with a faceted timber soffit and awning – a warm, inviting and organic form that gives the first indication of natural materials being used throughout the building.
 Indeed the podium is the first contact that occupants and pedestrians have with 200 George Street and it sets the tone for the interior.
 “This is a gentle space, warm and welcoming, a transition from the workplace to the public street,” says Richard Francis-Jones of FJMT.
 “Everything in this space has been designed with care and thoughtfully composed to create a sense of resolution and reflection on the history and meaning of this place within our city.”

 *The building facade and lobby of 200 George were completed by FJMT.
-The awning and soffit was completed by AR-MA.
+The awning and soffit were completed by AR-MA.